Mitt Livs Chans Mentoring program

 Become a mentor and contribute to a more inclusive labour market

-The next program starts on October 23rd, and mentor applications are open from May 20th to September 29th.
+The next program start is in March 2025, and the applications will open in January.
 Since you are participating digitally, you can apply regardless of where you live in Sweden.
 All the joint meetings in the program are held in English.

 At present in Sweden, around 21% of foreign-born individuals with post-secondary education are either unemployed or in a job that doesn’t match their qualifications – the corresponding figure for Swedish-born individuals with a similar level of education is only 9%.